MTelford/website-img-scraper/README.md

 _Website Image Scraper_

-A tool for scraping images off any website
+A tool for scraping images off a webpage

 ## Description